GoogleCloudPlatform/smart-on-fhir/README.md

    and access may be granted to all users of the proxy** regardless of SMART patient context or SMART permission scopes.
-*  Note that other tools not using SMART access may use other API versions to populate FHIR content, however the proxy must use `v1alpha2` to enable SMART access for proxy users.
+*  Note that other tools not using SMART access may use other API versions to populate FHIR content, however the proxy must use `v1alpha2` or `v1beta1` to enable SMART access for proxy users.

 ### Overview